'It Was Inappropriate': Balenciaga's Creative Director Breaks Silence Amid Ad Campaign Controversy

-The designer has spoken out amid allegations that the company's Spring '23 campaign promoted inappropriate content involving children.
+The company has spoken out amid allegations that the company's Spring '23 campaign promoted inappropriate content involving children.

 Balenciaga is in hot water for its latest ad campaign in which its being accused of promoting inappropriate conduct involving children — and now both the photographer and the company have spoken out.